 Author Archive: Stephanie Dayle

-To connect with me --> click on one of the many little square social media buttons below!
+To connect with her --> click on one of the many little square social media buttons below!

 Migraine headaches can be completely debilitating and those of us that suffer from them could be at a severe disadvantage during a prolonged emergency.
 While their exact cause is still a mystery most doctors think they are related to the spasming of the large blood vessels in the brain.
 A severe migraine could render a person […]

-An ice storm is currently coating the South East United States in ice.
-Just weeks ago a winter storm hit the area leaving traffic locked in grid lock for days, people were also stuck at the office and in school for days.
-Tonight ice and cold rains down on the same areas with massive […]
+Just weeks ago a winter storm hit the South East United States leaving traffic locked in grid lock for days, people were also stuck at the office and in school for days.
+Tonight ice and cold rains down on the same areas with massive grid lock and power outages looming.
+For this second round of […]

 Stock rechargeable batteries!
 This has long been dispensed as preparedness advice.
 The reasoning behind this advice is of course to have the ability to recharge the batteries for additional use once exhausted.
 If the stores are closed or you can’t get to them for more batteries at least you can rely on stash of rechargeable […]